-Image of an infinitesimal cycle under cycle conjugation is an infinitesimal cycle of the same or lesser order. \end{Lemma} \begin{proof} These are calculations done in \GiNaC, see~\cite[\S~3.6.2]{Kisil05b}. \end{proof}
+Image of an infinitesimal cycle under cycle conjugation is an infinitesimal cycle of the same or lesser order. \end{lemma} \begin{proof} These are calculations done in \GiNaC, see~\cite{Kisil05b}*{\S~\ref{G-sec:mobi-transf-infin}}. \end{proof}

-The consideration of inf\/initesimal numbers in the elliptic and hyperbolic case should not bring any advantages since the (leading) quadratic terms in these cases are non-zero.
-However non-Archimedean numbers in the parabolic case provide a more intuitive and ef\/f\/icient presentation.
-For example zero-radius cycles are not helpful for the parabolic Cayley transform (see Subsection~\ref{sec:parab-cayl-transf}) but inf\/initesimal cycles are their successful replacements.
+The consideration of infinitesimal numbers in the elliptic and hyperbolic case should not bring any advantages since the (leading) quadratic terms in these cases are non-zero.
+However non-Archimedean numbers in the parabolic case provide a more intuitive and efficient presentation.
+For example zero-radius cycles are not helpful for the parabolic Cayley transform (see subsection~\ref{sec:parab-cayl-transf}) but infinitesimal cycles are their successful replacements.